 Some other serving suggestions for grains are; Ezekial or spelt English muffins, Ezekial, spelt or brown rice tortillas, millet, quinoa, rice or Ezekial cereals (hot/cold), quinoa, rice, or Ezekial pasta, or eating the actual cooked/soaked grain or millet, quinoa, wild rice or brown rice as a main or side dish.
 I stuff tortillas with all sorts of veggies, cut tortillas up into chips and bake them for dipping veggie dips, and make mini pizzas out of English muffins.

-Animal protein is important within balanced proportions.
-We recommend each serving is 2-4oz maximum.
+Animal protein is important for most people.
 If you are still unsure of the organic issue for food as far as paying higher prices, if you must eat something organic, it should be your meats.
 Else you are getting the pesticides in the food they give them, the hormones, antibiotics, and steroids all combined.
-O Blood types can do 2-3 small servings, A’s can get away without any animal protein sources if they want to as long as they are taking a B12 supplement and everyone should avoid all pork products.
+O Blood types can do 2-3 small servings, A’s can get away without any animal protein sources if they want to as long as they are taking a B12 supplement and per the blood type everyone should avoid all pork products.
 Pork is often loaded with nitrates, so check the packaging.
 However, there are good sugar-free/nitrate-free bacon sources available.
 Check your supermarket.